l7mp/stunner-auth-service/README.md

 generating host and server-reflexive ICE candidates and use TURN for connecting unconditionally.
 This will make client connections much faster.

+### Ensuring valid Gateway public IP addresses

+In certain scenarios, STUNner is unable to determine the public IP for a Gateway (e.g. private Kubernetes clusters without LoadBalancer and node ExternalIPs).
+In these cases the public IP can be manually set using the following methods, listed in order of priority (from highest to lowest):

+- Setting the [`public-addr` URL parameter](#request) when requesting configurations.
+- Setting the `STUNNER_PUBLIC_ADDR` environment variable (see the "stunner-auth-server" container in the [Kubernetes manifest](deploy/kubernetes-stunner-auth-service.yaml)).

+If multiple methods are used, the one with the highest priority will override the rest (e.g., setting the `public-addr` parameter always takes precedence).

 ## API

 The REST API exposes two API endpoints: `getTurnAuth` can be called to obtain a TURN authentication